saltstack/salt-enhancement-proposals/0000-py-version-support.md

 How does this impact all supported Operating Systems
 ----------------------------------------------------
-The details below will include the impact for our supported operating systmes included here and some future operating systems we will be supporting: http://get.saltstack.com/rs/304-PHQ-615/images/SaltStack-Supported-Operating-Systems.pdf
+The details below will include the impact for our supported operating systems included here and some future operating systems we will be supporting: http://get.saltstack.com/rs/304-PHQ-615/images/SaltStack-Supported-Operating-Systems.pdf